-There are different rules when you want to sue local governments like the City of Chicago for your serious injuries.
-First, you would need to notify the city of your claim in a timely manner.
+There are different rules when you want to sue local governments like the City of Chicago for severe injuries.
+First, you would need to notify the city of your claim promptly.

-You will need to give the court a reason why the city should not be immune from the lawsuit.
+You must initiate your case to the court, describing why the city should not be immune from the lawsuit.
 There are also damage caps when suing the City of Chicago or any other local government in Illinois for a slip and fall accident.

 If you win your slip and fall case or receive a settlement, you may be entitled to the following damages as an injured party:

 - Medical bills – the defendant must pay for all costs relating to your medical treatment, including surgery, hospital costs, doctor’s visits, prescriptions, rehabilitation, and medical equipment.
-You can be paid for both the medical bills that you incurred in the past and those you will have in the future.
-Even minor injuries can result in medical costs that reach into the tens of thousands of dollars.
+You can be paid for the medical bills you incurred in the past and those you will have in the future.
+Even minor injuries can result in medical costs that reach tens of thousands of dollars.

-- Lost wages – if you missed time from work or made less money on your job than you otherwise could have because of your injuries, you can recover compensation for the entire amount of your loss
+- Lost wages – if you missed time from work or made less money on your job than you otherwise could have because of your injuries, you can recover compensation for your loss.

-- Pain and suffering – fall accidents can be very painful, both physically and mentally.
-If you have suffered serious injuries in a slip and fall accident, you may be in pain for a long time, and your physical rehabilitation may be grueling.
-In an injury claim, you can be paid for what you have endured after your accident and what you may continue to go through until you are fully recovered.
+- Pain and suffering – fall accidents can be harrowing physically and mentally.
+If you have suffered severe injuries in a slip and fall on black ice accident, you may be in pain for a long time, and your physical rehabilitation may be grueling.
+In an injury claim, you can be paid for what you endured after your accident and what you may continue to go through until you fully recover.

 Call Us for a Free Case Review

-The attorneys at Rosenfeld Injury Lawyers help injured clients seek compensation for slip and fall accidents.
+The attorneys at Rosenfeld Injury Lawyers help injured clients seek compensation for slip and fall on black ice accidents.

 We will work diligently to recover compensation on your behalf from the responsible property owner or the person who was in control of the property.

-Our lawyers will help you take strong legal action to recover financially for the property owner’s negligence.
+Our slip-and-fall lawyers will help you take decisive legal action to recover financially from the property owner’s negligence.

-Our lawyers will negotiate with the insurance company for a fair settlement for you or your family members, or well will file an injury lawsuit on your behalf.
+Our lawyers will negotiate with the insurance company for a fair settlement for you or your family members or well will file a fall on black ice lawsuit on your behalf.